agvish/C/README.md

-Welcome to C repository.
-This repository contains code written in C language.
+Welcome to my C repository.
+This repository contains code on some algorithms written in C language.